If you’re wanting to power an entire system from one amplifier, then you’re on the right track!

-Ultimately the best 5 channel amplifier for you comes down to several factors:
+Ultimately choosing the best 5 channel amplifier that meets your needs comes down to several factors:

 - Your budget